Savoyard crusade: Army and fleet

 In early 1366 Amadeus was in Savoy assembling his army.
 More than half of the army consisted of the hereditary vassals of the count of Savoy, and almost no family in his dominions was unrepresented.
 His half-brother Ogier and his nephew Humbert, son of his half-brother Humbert, both joined.
 Aymon, younger brother of James of Piedmont, and Amadeus's two illegitimate sons, both named Antoine, participated.
 (Note: Distinguished as Antonius, bastardus de Sabaudie, junior and senior) Among crusaders were the English knight Richard Musard, the count's cousin Guillaume de Grandson, Aymond, heir of Amadeus III of Geneva, who was too ill to fulfill his vow, and Louis de Beaujeu, sire d'Alloignet, who was taking the place of Antoine de Beaujeu.
 By the time it had reached Venice, this army had been organised into three batailles under the oversight of the marshal Gaspard de Montmayeur: the first was led by Amadeus, Gaspard, Aymard de Clermont, and the brothers Guy and Jean de Vienne; the second by Étienne de la Baume, the sire de Basset (probably Ralph Basset), and the sire de Saint-Amour; the third and largest, the grosse bataille, was commanded by Guillaume de Grandson, Antelme d'Urtières, and Florimont de Lesparre, and included the count's relatives.

 Seeing that the Alexandrian Crusade had harmed its commercial relations with the Islamic powers, the Republic of Venice was disinclined to participate in the projected crusade or to provide it transportation east.
 A letter from Pope Urban in March 1365 did not convince them otherwise, but an embassy from Amadeus procured a promise of two galleys in light of the count's request for five (and two fustes).
 Urban, the architect of the crusade, negotiated with Genoa and Marseille to procure ships, but the promise of transportation from the Holy Roman Emperor Charles IV was never fulfilled.
-A large number of mercenaries from the free companies had joined the crusade and assembled at Tournus under Arnaud de Cervole, but when he was assassinated on 25 May 1366 near Mâcon, they abandoned the expedition.
+A large number of mercenaries from the free companies had joined the crusade and assembled at Tournus under Arnaud de Cervole, but when Cervole was assassinated on 25 May 1366 near Mâcon, the mercenaries abandoned the expedition.